iFixit/itbrokeand.ifixit.com/_posts/2013-06-16-performance-report.md

 | Generate Sizes |   2.92 | 2.23 | 1.21           | 0.25 |   5.89

-While the new system [Cedric] just put into place improved our markup rendering by an order of magnitude, it still seems high, both in the the max of almost two minutes and the more reasonable median + deviation of seventeen seconds.
+While the new system [Cedric] just put into place improved our markup rendering by an order of magnitude, it still seems high, both in the max of almost two minutes and the more reasonable median + deviation of seventeen seconds.

 --------------------------------------------------------------------------------